florentpoujol/CSharpToUnityScriptConverter/readme.md

 Extract the CSharpToUnityScriptConverter.unitypackage in your Asset folder.
 It will have created the "Assets/CSharpToUnityScriptConverter" folder.

-Open the extension via the menu "Script Converters > C# To UnityScript".
+Open the extension via the menu "Tools > C# To UnityScript Converter".

 #How to use